Delayed puberty: Genetic or acquired defect of the hormonal pathway of puberty (hypogonadotropic hypogonadism)

 The hypothalamic–pituitary–gonadal axis can also be affected at the level of the brain.
-The brain does not send its hormonal signals to the gonads (low gonadotropins) causing the gonads to never be activated in the first-place resulting in hypogonadotropic hypogonadism.
+The brain does not send its hormonal signals to the gonads (low gonadotropins), causing the gonads to never be activated in the first place, resulting in hypogonadotropic hypogonadism.
 The HPG axis can be altered in two places, at the hypothalamic or at the pituitary level.
 CNS disorders such as childhood brain tumors (e.g. craniopharyngioma, prolactinoma, germinoma, glioma) can disrupt the communication between the hypothalamus and the pituitary.
 Pituitary tumors, especially prolactinomas, can increase the level of dopamine causing an inhibiting effect to the HPG axis.
 Hypothalamic disorders include Prader-Willi syndrome and Kallmann syndrome, but the most common cause of hypogonadotropic hypogonadism is a functional deficiency in the hormone regulator produced by the hypothalamus, the gonadotropin-releasing hormone or GnRH.

 Diagnosis

-Pediatric endocrinologists are the physicians with the most training and experience evaluating delayed puberty.
-A complete medical history, review of systems, growth pattern, and physical examination as well as laboratory testing and imaging will reveal most of the systemic diseases and conditions capable of arresting development or delaying puberty, as well as providing clues to some of the recognizable syndromes affecting the reproductive system.
+Pediatric endocrinologists are the physicians with the most training and experience in evaluating delayed puberty.
+A complete medical history, review of systems, growth pattern, and physical examination, as well as laboratory testing and imaging, will reveal most of the systemic diseases and conditions capable of arresting development or delaying puberty, as well as providing clues to some of the recognizable syndromes affecting the reproductive system.

 Timely medical assessment is a necessity since as many as half of girls with delayed puberty have an underlying pathology.